 photo by katina parker

-In 2021, we'll hire 2 part-time staff to focus on programmatic interventions that disrupt food insecurity in our neighborhoods - installing raised garden beds for communities and families that don't have immediate access to fresh produce, food ed for those communities, resourcing folks who are feeding neighbors and unhoused people from their homes, etc. Please stay tuned for what we're cooking up next.
+In 2022, we'll hire full and part-time staff to focus on programmatic interventions that disrupt food insecurity in our neighborhoods - installing raised garden beds for communities and families that don't have immediate access to fresh produce, food ed for those communities, resourcing folks who are feeding neighbors and unhoused people from their homes, etc. Please stay tuned for what we're cooking up next.
 Pun intended.

 "LOVINGLY PREPARED BY" - THE DOCUMENTARY + THE BLUEPRINT